koder77/zerobuild/README.md

 CONS: you have to set up search paths by "hand".

-TODO: check if .h files are changed.
+TODO: check if .h files are changed. <br>
-In use zerobuild to build my L1VM!
+I use zerobuild to build my L1VM!

 Here is the zerobuild.txt of zerobuild: